Gathered here are the questions people ask me most often. Have a question and don’t

 A: Too many to list.
 If I had to pick just a few...
 Bouguereau, Godward, Ingres,

 and Brullov when it comes to classics.
-Brom, Boris Vallejo, Julie Bell, Michael Parkes,
+Brom, Boris Vallejo, Julie Bell, and Michael

 Q: Can you give me some tips on how to draw?